dguzenko/newdocs/docs/zoolingual.md

 IMAGE HERE

-Proceede the same way for the Category and Frontpage content translation.
+proceed the same way for the Category and Frontpage content translation.

 ### Step 4.
 Language switcher